mdingemanse/playful_iconicity/playful_iconicity_paper.md

 ## Introduction

-This code notebook provides a fully reproducible workflow for the paper **Playful iconicity: Structural markedness underlies the relation between funniness and iconicity**.
+This code notebook provides a fully reproducible workflow for the paper *Playful iconicity: Structural markedness underlies the relation between funniness and iconicity*.
 To increase readability, not all code chunks present in the .Rmd source are shown in the output.
+A separate code notebook has the [supplementary analyses](./playful_iconicity_supplements.md).

 ### Data sources